hasanmoudud/geocompr/main.md

 ## Introduction

-An important feature of R is that users must use the command-line interface (CLI) to interact with the computer: you type commands and hit `Enter` to execute them interactively.
+A defining feature of R is its command-line interface (CLI): you type commands and hit `Enter` (or `Ctl+Enter` if writing code in the source editor in RStudio) to execute them interactively.
-The most popular open-source GIS software packages, by contrast, feature a prominent graphical user interface (GUI): you *can* interact with QGIS, SAGA and gvSIG by typing into (dockable) command-lines, but most users interact with such programs by 'pointing and clicking their way through life' as Gary Sherman --- someone well-qualified to comment on this matter as the creator of QGIS, the world's premier open source GUI-based GIS! --- puts it below [@sherman_desktop_2008]:^[
+In dedicated GIS packages, by contrast, the emphasis tends to be on the graphical user interface (GUI): you *can* interact with QGIS, SAGA and gvSIG with dockable CLIs, but 'pointing and clicking' is the norm.
+This means many GIS users miss-out on the advantages of the command-line according to Gary Sherman, creator of QGIS [@sherman_desktop_2008]:

+> With the advent of 'modern' GIS software, most people want to point and click their way through life.
+That’s good, but there is a tremendous amount of flexibility and power waiting for you with the command line.
+Many times you can do something on the command line in a fraction of the time you can do it with a GUI.

+The 'CLI vs GUI' debate can be adversial but it does not have to be: both options can be used interchangeably, depending on the task at hand and the user's skillset.^[
 <!-- Should the commented-out mega-footnote go in a vignette? (todo, RL) -->
 <!-- yes, we should shorten the footnote or put it somewhere into the text.
 I just rewrote it to make clearer what was meant.
 At least this was what I gathered. -->
 GRASS GIS and PostGIS are popular in academia and industry and can be seen as products which buck this trend as they are built around the command-line.